MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/copilot-rename-controls.md

 ## Rename controls

-When you rename a control such as the **Button** control, Copilot suggests names for other **Button** controls based on the control properties.
+When you rename a control like the **Button** control, Copilot suggests names for other **Button** controls based on their properties.

 1. Open your [canvas app for editing](../edit-app.md) in Power Apps Studio.